RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/all_classification_models.rst

     labels = dataset[:, 5]                          # Column 6 contains our class labels
     all_classification_models = AllClassificationModels(attributes, labels)
     all_classification_models.run()                 # This will trigger the command-line interface for parameter input
-                                                    # And output each model's accuracy, ROC-AUC, and execution time
+                                                    # And output each model's accuracy, five-fold cross validation score, and execution time